rmrfslashbin/notes.improvisedscience.org/content/recipes/Aunt_Bill's_Brown_Candy.md

++++
+title = "Aunt Bill's Brown Candy" tags = ["candy"]
++++

 This is a rich, dense caramel candy which require the simultaneous effort of two people, a lot of sweat, a lot of elbow grease and a highly durable electric mixer.

 ## Info